ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/mailtester.md

 If any checks were unsuccessful, this will likely decrease the overall rating given by mail-tester.
 For example, SpamAssassin shows that this message is not signed with DKIM (this serves the same purpose as SPF by different means).
 While the lack of DKIM deducts 1/10 from the overall score, it isn;t entirely necessary as most spam filters won't consider its absence to be a huge concern.

 ![Mailtester_4](files/Mailtester4.PNG)

+### Email Formatting

+The fourth section evaluates how well formatted your email is.
+This includes:

+* What percentage of your message is text - a lack of special characters and punctuation may suggest an email looks more like spam.

+* Whether it includes images - image-based emails make it more difficult for spam filters to determine whether or not the content is malicious.

+* Malicious code - including potentially dangerous elemnts such as javascript may be seen as a security risk and cause an email to be marked as spam.
+Using shortened URLs will also decrease the overall score, as they may be used to conceal the actual destination.

+* Whether an 'unsubscribe' button is present - for marketing and mass emails, a method of unsubscribing must be provided by law (to comply with GDPR).

+###  Broken Links
+The last section of mail-tester checks whether your mesage contains any links, and if they're broken.
+Links are considered to be broken when opening one gives an error code and doesn't load the content originally intended to be found there.